kalixtez/PWriteups/CTFs/Fluid-CTF/eformats.md

 Password: ***
 ```

 Now, what can we do with that string format vulnerability?
-One thing that came to mind was to leak `system`'s address in libc and overwrite main's return address with it and then its first stack argument with the address of our controllable buffer, where we'd put `/bin/sh\x00`, but I soon remembered this is x86-64 and the first argument is passed through `RDI` and not the stack, so that wouldn't have worked.
+One thing that came to mind was to leak `system`'s address in libc and overwrite `main`'s return address with it and then its first stack argument with the address of our controllable buffer, where we'd put `/bin/sh\x00`.
+But I soon remembered this is x86-64 and the first argument is passed through `RDI` and not the stack, so that wouldn't have worked.
 Maybe rewriting the address so it first jumps to a gadget that I could use to control `RDI`?
 Looking at the output of ROPgadget, one soon realizes that there isn't much we could use for that purpose.
 Then, I noticed there were a couple of libc's functions that were called using our controllable buffer as the first argument:

 <b> strcpy: </b>